 RB: Cesar Azpilicueta

-Azpilicueta has become a modern-day Chelsea legend, winning every available honour and making 469 appearances for the club.
+Azpilicueta has become a modern-day Chelsea legend, winning every available honour and making over 500 appearances for the club.

-His flexibility has seen him employed across the backline and seven different managers have placed their faith in the Spain international.
+His flexibility has seen him employed across the backline and eight different managers have placed their faith in the Spain international.

-After signing a contract extension last month, Azpilicueta will remain at Stamford Bridge next season as they look to rebuild following this year’s financial crisis.
+After signing a contract extension last season, Azpilicueta has remained at Stamford Bridge next season and is now their longest-serving player.

 CB: Branislav Ivanovic